 How to Lead Social & Community Projects for Social Impact.

-There are a lot of skills and knowledge required of social impact leader.
+There are a lot of knowledge required of a social impact leader.
 That’s why I’ve created this helpful guide to social impact leadership here.
 It covers everything from strategy to measurement and motivation.

 In my opinion and experience leadership of social & community projects is best from the frontline.
 Either leading the way in person or just behind in contact with the people doing the work.
 The reason for this is that every community is unique and had its own complex challenges.
 You can see this in sports.
 You wouldn’t expect the manager of a sports team to be sitting several miles away looking a spreadsheet while the action takes place on the pitch.
 So why do we manage of our social interventions that way?
 If you can’t be there on the spot at least empower those at are to make on the moment decisions.